StaticReturn/staticreturn.github.io/rules/gameplay/rolling.md

 ### Aiding and Hindering
 If one or more characters add meaningful help to a challenge, the character is aided.
 If one more characters hinder a challenge, he is hindered.
 Do not add up sources of aid and hinderance if both are applied to a roll.
 Any amount of aid and hinderance will negate all modifications to the dice result.

+### Advantage and Disadvantage
+When circumstance greatly affects the results of an outcome, roll with advantage or disadvantage.
+Roll one extra die.
+When rolling with advantage you may choose the two highest dice.
+When rolling with disadvantage you must keep the two lowest dice.

 ### Rolling again, after a failed challenge
 All physical challenges may be repeated as long as the character’s tools and stamina are up to the task.